| |

 Instructions

-1. Step one: Prep the ingredients
+1. Step one: Prep Ingredients for Your Wood Sorrel Pesto

 Mince garlic lightly and grate the Parmesan cheese.